ninaris90/ninaris90.github.io/content/en/about/index.md

 images: []
 ---

-At Possible Worlds, we actively integrate AI research and development with deep insights from social science, politics and the arts.
+At Possible Worlds, we actively integrate AI research and development with insights from social science, politics and the arts.

+We are a research-driven company, grounded in [science](../science/).